Give your pension a boost from your bonus

 The main benefit of paying your bonus into your pension is tax relief.

-If you take your bonus as cash, this will be subject to income tax, National Insurance contributions and other charges (such as student loans).
+If you take your bonus as cash, this will be subject to income tax, National Insurance contributions and maybe other deductions (such as student loans).
 However, if you put a bonus into your pension, this money won’t be taxed because it’s considered as a pension contribution.
 For example, if you pay a £3,000 bonus into your pension, the full £3,000 will be added to your pension pot.

 You can also choose to take your bonus as cash and then pay it into your pension later – but you’ll miss out on some of the tax relief you’d receive through bonus sacrifice.